loltgt/entanglement-gh/README.md

 The dynamic page update with client side differs from the static site.
 This is due to limitations.
 If you want to have more control over the client side settings you can pass options for *repos* and *gists* via the parameter `"clientSideOptions": Object`.

-⚠️ On the client side, there are limits of request numbers per visitor.
+⚠️ On the client side, there are limits on the number of requests per visitor.
 So use the client side option at your known risk.
 Learn more about the [Rate limiting](https://docs.github.com/rest/overview/resources-in-the-rest-api#rate-limiting) in the official documentation.

 ## Credits